If you are unhappy with our service and you would like to make a complaint, you can do so in the following ways:

 We have a two-stage complaint process

-If you've been through our complaints procedure and are still unhappy, you can refer to the Housing Ombudsman Service which was set up to resolve disputes involving the tenants and leaseholders of social landlords.
-The service is free, independent and impartial.
+The Housing Ombudsman Service was set up to resolve disputes involving the tenants and leaseholders of social landlords.
+The service is free, independent, and impartial.

 You can contact the Housing Ombudsman Service at: